AviatrixSystems/Docs/HowTos/transitgw_external.rst

 Aviatrix Transit Gateway to External Devices
 =========================================================

-There are four options to connect to Aviatrix Multi-cloud Transit GW:
+There are four options to connect to Aviatrix Multi-Cloud Transit GW:

  - AWS VGW
  - Azure VNG